ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 excerpt: How to improve the security of your customer-facing APIs and prevent malicious users from crashing your system with multiple requests.
 ---

 Security is a large topic.
 This post is aimed at __developers__ and focuses on the security of customer-facing APIs.
-This post gives tips how to prevent malicious users from crashing the system by sending multiple requests (denial-of-service attack).
+This post gives tips on how to prevent malicious users from crashing the system by sending multiple requests (denial-of-service attack).
 Executing this kind of attack is easy and can be done by almost anyone.

 Every web application that exposes APIs to the public is at risk of denial-of-service attacks.
 These attacks can overwhelm your servers, causing them to crash or become unresponsive.
 This can lead to data loss, service downtime and reputational damage.